 Previous researches have shown mixed results about the relationship between corporate name changes and their market values.
 For instance, according to Howe (1982), name change has little effect on firm value for US companies.
-Other research results (Andrikopoulos, Daynes&Pagas, 2008) also suggested that there would be no further reaction of name changes on stock prices beyond the short time horizons examined, and short-run stock returns due to renaming announcement are negligible compared with long-run ones.
-On the other hand, Cooper et al. (2001) and Josev, Chan and Faff (2004) reported the opposite result with evidence from specific industrial, such as IT companies.
+Other research results (Andrikopoulos, et al., 2008) also suggested that there would be no further reaction of name changes on stock prices beyond the short time horizons examined, and short-run stock returns due to renaming announcement are negligible compared with long-run ones.
+On the other hand, Cooper et al. (2001) and Josev et al. (2004) reported the opposite result with evidence from specific industries, such as IT companies.
 Mase (2009) also suggested the overall positive effect of name change to firm values in UK.
 In contrast to the abundant studies on developed markets such as the U.S., research that focuses on emerging markets such China is relatively scarce.
-In order to fill this gap, this study aims to investigate the short-term impact of company name change on firm values from Chinese A-Share market perspective.
+In order to fill this gap, this study aims to investigate the shortterm impact of company name change on firm values from Chinese A-Share market perspective.
 To be specific, the study will apply event study analysis to identify whether company name change is associated with short term abnormal return for A-share listed firms, the results and insights of which may be of interests to both company managers as well as investors.

-Methodology
+2. Methodology

-The data are collected from Wind database and the official website of SZSE (Shenzhen Stock Exchange).
-At first, 196 non-ST quoted firms which have reported only once name change in Astock market from 2009 to 2019 are chosen to be research sample.
+The data are openly available from the web of Shenzhen Stock Exchange (SZSE) as of the time of the current empirical study being done.
+At first, 196 non-ST quoted firms which have reported only once name change in A-stock market from 2009 to 2019 are chosen to be research sample.
 Since the public media usually immediately publishes the companies' name change information once it is announced, this study defines the name changing day as the announcement day.
 In addition, CSI 300 Index is chosen to be the market index, where the index is jointly released by Shanghai and Shenzhen stock exchanges and includes 300 target quoted companies on A-stock market.
 Besides, quotations on the exchange of some companies were found suspended before or after the name changing announcement day, causing errors when collecting the daily return and calculating the abnormal return for such stocks.
 Therefore, this research excludes those companies, resulting in a final sample of 150 firms.
 Table 2 shows the detailed data sampling process.